Kotlin/KEEP/proposals/statics.md

 > as it can break some previously compiling code.
 Adding a `static` modifier is not a source compatible change
 > either, because `static objects` lacks identity and cannot be referenced as explained in the section on
 > [Static objects](#static-objects).
 Neither change is binary compatible, too.
-> See [Migration of objects to static objects](#migration-of-objects-to-static-objects) section for further discussion.
+> See [Migration of objects to statics](#migration-of-objects-to-statics) section for further discussion.

 ### Statics visibility